jegrami/jegrami/README.md

 #### Hi, I'm Jeremiah 🐼

-a writer in the midst of a tech odyssey, exploring Python, data engineering, and all things computer programming.
+a writer amid a tech odyssey, exploring Python, web development, and all things computer programming.

 ---